Skip to main content

 2. Know Yourself

 Before you get ready for the actual interview, get to know yourself.
 Really.
 Pastoral mentorship will clarify your calling or a DISC assessment with a professional coach will deepen your self-awareness.
 Why is it so important?
 Trained interviewers intuitively know when there is a lack of self-knowledge.
 Your words and work experience won’t match.
 Plus, self-awareness will help you discover blind spots and be honest about them.
-An additional bonus is that you’ll be able to lead your answers from your strengths, not your weakness and wounds.
+An additional bonus is that you’ll be able to lead your answers from your strengths, not your weaknesses and wounds.

-3. See Eye to Eye
+3. See Eye to Eye With Your Interviewer

 If you’re interviewing in person, look them in the eye.
 Smile.
 This communicates confidence and security.
 If you’re interviewing virtually, a good camera is a must.
 The placement of your camera is also critical.
 You want to have it sitting directly in front of you to look straight into the camera.